 Much of this increase will go towards health and “defense” funding, and climate change research funding remains, give or take, the same as this year’s.

-It’s far from ideal, and the vote brings with it several grim decisions.
+It’s far from ideal, and, as noted by Science, the vote brings with it several grim decisions.
 For example, the government is not allowed to send money to the Green Climate Fund at any point, the Paris agreement-linked initiative that asks wealthier nations to help financially support poorer countries transition from fossil fuels to clean energy, and to build climate change defenses.

 At the same time, the National Science Foundation (NSF), the largest supplier of federal science grants to researchers, is seeing its budget cut by around 2 percent.
 This is the sort of behavior that will see China usurp America as the world leader in science by 2019.